Cosmo-Tech/azure-sample-webapp/doc/scenarioParameters.md

     connectorId: 'C-xxxxxxxxxx',
     defaultFileTypeFilter: '.zip,.csv,.json,.xls,.xlsx',
     description: 'Initial stock dataset part'
-    extendedVarType: 'TABLE'
+    subType: 'TABLE'
   },
 };
 ```

-After that, you'll have to handle this `extendedVarType` properly by defining:
+After that, you'll have to handle this `subType` properly by defining:
 - a conversion method in `ConversionFromString.js` file (fallback on conversion method defined for the varType)
 - a conversion method in `ConversionToString.js` file (fallback on conversion method defined for the varType)
 - an entry in `CUSTOM_VAR_TYPES_DEFAULT_VALUES` constant in `DefaultValues.js` file (fallback on default value defined for the varType)
-- an entry in `CUSTOM_VAR_TYPES_FACTORIES_MAPPING` constant in `FactoriesMapping.js` file
+- an entry in `CUSTOM_VAR_TYPES_FACTORIES_MAPPING` constant in `FactoriesMapping.js` file (fallback on factory mapping defined for the varType)
 - define your own `inputComponentsFactories`

 ### Configure input components for Cypress tests